 The Nova Scotia School Book Bureau

-- reimburses the board for each approved expenditure under this allocation
+- reimburses the Regional Centre for Education for each approved expenditure under this allocation

 plus 32% of the taxes upon receipt of proof of purchases and appropriate

 documentation (proof of purchase includes paid invoices, receipts, and cancelled

 - provides the Regional Centre for Education and Schools with monthly financial reports on all components

 of the credit allocation system, including expenditures under the 40% credit